Prologue to The French Catholic Diaspora

 “So it is that the union of the wayfarers with the brethren who sleep in the peace of Christ is in no way interrupted, but on the contrary, according to the constant faith of the Church, this union is reinforced by an exchange of spiritual goods.”
 (CCC 955)1

-The Starting point for this manuscript is a moment in the Fall of 2008.
-Through contemplating the plays and poetry of St. Thérèse of Lisieux, I experienced a profound, instantaneous psychic2 metanoia around the person of St. Joan of Arc.
-The search for the meaning of this encounter propelled me forward in Catholic faith, hope, and love.
+In the Fall of 2008, while contemplating the plays and poetry of St. Thérèse of Lisieux, I experienced a profound, instantaneous sense of Being with the person of St. Joan of Arc.
+The search for an interpretation of this encounter propelled me forward in Catholic faith, hope, and love.
 At the same time, Our Lady removed me from the corporate world where, for many years, I had been a highly paid executive leading a well-known global brand and, before that position, a Park Avenue executive consultant.
-I set that aside to teach part-time at various local colleges and universities, which allowed me the freedom to devote my life to St. Joan and St. Thérèse and the moment of “unreflective certainty,”3 a phrase I borrowed from the philosophy of St. Edith Stein.
-A story emerged that confirmed the authority of the Holy Catholic Church as the absolute bedrock of mankind’s order on earth and the only means of eternal salvation for the human race.
+I left that behind to teach part-time at various local colleges and universities so I could devote my life to St. Joan and St. Thérèse and the moment of “unreflective certainty,”2 a phrase I borrowed from the philosophy of St. Edith Stein.
+Through contemplation and writing, a story emerged of Mary Magdalene in France that confirmed the authority of the Holy Catholic Church as the absolute bedrock of mankind’s order on earth and the only means of eternal salvation for the human race.

-A more precise story appeared through the mist of a magnificent contemplative panorama.
+A more astonishing story appeared through the mist of a magnificent contemplative panorama.
 France, Catholic and Royal, is truly the Eldest Daughter of the Church and must be restored on earth congruent to its form in Heaven as the lily of Our Lady’s Immaculate Heart.
 The Church and France must be restored to their Catholic splendor if humanity and Western Civilization, respectively, are to be saved.
 Those called to this special mission are the mystical French Catholic Diaspora worldwide.
-The Lord bequeathed France, in its proper Catholic form, to St. Mary Magdalene on the shores of Provence in modern-day France.4 St. Joan of Arc leads the diaspora in the mission to restore devotion to this sacred patronage for the restoration of both France and the Church.5 St. Thérèse gives us the spiritual values we need to psychically accept Joan and her mission with the fullness of our being.
+The Lord bequeathed France, in its proper Catholic Being, to St. Mary Magdalene on the shores of Provence in modern-day France.3 St. Joan of Arc leads the diaspora in the mission to restore devotion to this sacred patronage for the restoration of both France and the Church.4 St. Thérèse gives us the spiritual values we need to accept Joan and her mission with the fullness of our Being.

 The reader will encounter various phrases and terms that may sound unfamiliar or be easily misinterpreted.
 I discuss the “bimodal” nature of my spiritual journey, which refers to two life-changing, unreflective moments of intuitive certainty: my conversion to Catholicism on the Feast Day of St. Thérèse in1984 and the “unreflective certainty” in 2008 with St. Joan mentioned previously.
-“Psychic” should be interpreted according to Edith Stein’s meaning in her book, Philosophy of Psychology and the Humanities, and not according to modern pop-psychology.
-I intend to always funnel the language of phenomenology through Edith Stein and the Catholic understanding of things.
-Finally, the reader will often encounter the term “empathic” and the phrase “mode of being.”
+The reader will also encounter the term “empathic” and the phrase “mode of being.”
 Both are directly associated with Edith Stein, as will be seen in this text.
-Stein asserted that individuals could share a mode of being.7 I tie her shared mode of being to empathy as interpreted through her doctoral thesis, On the Problem of Empathy.
-Through empathy, we share another’s mode of being.
+Stein asserted that individuals could share a mode of being.6 I tie her shared mode of being to empathy as interpreted through her doctoral thesis, On the Problem of Empathy.
+My assertion is that through empathy, we share another’s mode of being.
 Another way of understanding my intention with the term “empathic” is through the phrase “holy friendship,” which the reader will also encounter.
 Henri-Dominque Lacordaire, in The Life of St. Mary Magdalene, describes holy friendship as a union of souls through “friendship in Jesus Christ.”

 Return to Manuscript Directory